The Best Gifted Resources and Curriculum We’ve Found: Mostly Free!

 TED: Riveting talks by remarkable people, free to the world: From the podcast publisher: “Each year, TED hosts 80 of the world’s most fascinating people: Trusted voices and convention-breaking mavericks, icons and geniuses.
-These podcasts (also available in audio format) capture the most extraordinary presentations delivered from the TED stage.
 Each week, we’ll release a new talk to inspire, intrigue and stir the imagination.
 For best effect, plan to listen to at least three, start to finish.
 (They have a cumulative effect.)
 If you have a curious soul and an open mind, we think you’ll be hooked.”

 And “ If you’re a teacher, consider incorporating TEDTalks into your courses.
 Distributed under a Creative Commons license, TEDTalks are freely available for use in the classroom — just credit the source and don’t distort the speakers’ intended meaning.”

 National Council of Teachers of Mathematics (NCTM): Excellent resource for teaching math.